cyber-dojo/cyber-dojo/README.md

 src/zipper
 ```

-To build your server from these repos:
+To build and test from these repos:
 ```
-src/cyber-dojo/sh/build-all.sh
+src/cyber-dojo/sh/test-all.sh
 ```

 To bring up your server: